ben-hilger/ben-hilger/README.md

 * Course Description from Miami Course List: "Development of probability theory with emphasis on how probability relates to statistical inference.
 Topics include review of probability basics, counting rules, Bayes Theorem, distribution function, expectation and variance of random variables and functions of random variables, moment generating function, moments, probability models for special random variables, joint distributions, maximum likelihood estimation, unbiasedness, distributions of functions of random variables, chi-square distribution, students t distribution, F distribution, and sampling distributions of the sample mean and variance."

-## Current Classes
+## Previous Classes

-CSE 383: Web Applications/Programming (Linux/Terminal, C++, HTML/CSS/Javascript, AWS, AJAX, jQuery)
+CSE 383: Web Applications/Programming (Linux/Terminal, C++, HTML/CSS/Javascript, AWS, AJAX, jQuery, PHP, REST)

 * Course Discription from Miami Course List: "An introduction to the software, concepts and methodologies necessary to design and implement web applications.
 Students will design and construct web applications utilizing remote servers on multiple platforms.
 Projects will be used to enable the students to apply the principles and techniques presented in class."